SnapFeedback/FastAPIMLProject/readme.md

     - https://fastapi.tiangolo.com/deployment/

 ## 4. Remarks
-- current version of application is developed and tested with anacoda3 env on MacOS Sonona 14.5
+- current version of API is developed and tested with anacoda3 env on MacOS Sonona 14.5
+- Window 11 is not available to run the current API
+- Linux compatibility is currently in test